 If you’ve been reading up on chronic kidney disease (CKD), you’ve probably repeatedly seen that the early kidney disease stages—stage 1, stage 2, and often even stage 3—are largely asymptomatic.
 So, how do you know if you have CKD?
 What does it mean to have a disease without any signs or symptoms?

-Because kidneys still do a pretty good job even when they’re slightly damaged, most people with stage 1 CKD don’t know they have it.
-If they do find out they’re in stage 1, it’s usually because they were being tested for another condition such as diabetes or high blood pressure (the two leading causes of kidney disease).
+Because the kidneys still do a pretty good job even when they’re slightly damaged, most people with stage 1 CKD don’t know they have it.
+If they do find out they’re in stage 1, it’s usually because they were being tested for another condition, such as diabetes or high blood pressure, which are the two leading causes of kidney disease.

-The early stages of kidney disease are most commonly diagnosed through one or more of the following:
+The early stages of kidney disease are most commonly diagnosed through one or more of the following ways: